godofwarnings/CiS1/Endsem/radius_of_gyration/tut.md

 # *Radius of gyration*

+> We have 3 scripts.
+The rog_loop_dcd.tcl will loop through all the

-1. Load the pdb file into vmd
+1. Load the psf file into vmd
+2. Load the dcd file into psf file
-2. Open TK console and run the script for Radius of Gyration
+3. Open TK console and run the script for Radius of Gyration

 ```tcl
 source rog_loop_dcd.tcl